bobbingwide/wp-top12/readme.txt

 * use as input to drive performance tests

 = What is provided? =
+Version 1.0.0 provides the [wp-top12] shortcode in a new main plugin routine ( wp-top12.php )
+The downloads.php routine has been changed to use the WordPress REST API.

 In version 0.0.1 there are 5 routines: